00sapo/ask-llm.py/Readme.md

 To set up the project for development, use `uv run src.ask_llm.cli` to run the CLI with the development environment.
 This allows you to test changes without needing to reinstall the package.

 ---

+## TODO

+- Support other models via litellm
+- Pass output of previous queries to subsequent queries

+---